robotjatek/WPLauncher/ReadMe.md

 ### Current progress

-Work is underway on M1
+Work is underway on M1 and some low hanging fruits from M2.

 ## Tiles